 WARNING: This is not a simple task, so the buyer MUST know what they are doing.

 4. Stairlift Removal

 If the lift is over a certain age you can expect to pay a removal fee.
-If it's a very new stairlift you may find a local company who is prepared to remove it free of charge.
+If it's a newer model stairlift, say less than 3 years old, you may find a local company who is prepared to remove it free of charge subject to the make and model.
 Each case is treated on its own merit.